dhammateca/dhammapada-munindo/manuscript/markdown/dhp-4.md

 53.\\
 As many garlands can be made\\
 from a heap of flowers,\\
-so too much that is wholesome can be done\\
+so too, much that is wholesome can be done\\
 during this human existence.

 54.\\